$\epsilon$-Kernel Coresets for Stochastic Points: Applications

 Note that our \exprkernel\ satisfies the subset constraint.
 Hence, each function $\sqrt{h_v}$ corresponds to an original point in $\calP$.
 So, we can store $N$ point sets $P_i\subseteq \calP$, with $|P_i|=O\bigl(\e^{-d}\bigr)$ as the coreset for the original point set.
 By \eqref{eq:minenclosing}, an optimal solution for the coreset is an $(1+\epsilon)$-approximation for the original problem.

 Now, we briefly sketch how to compute the optimal solution for the coreset.
 Consider all points in $\cup_i P_i$.
 Consider the arrangement of $O\bigl(\e^{-O(d)}\bigr)$ hyperplanes, each bisecting a pair of points in $\cup_i P_i$.
 For each cell $C$ of the arrangement, for any point $v\in C$, the ordering of all points in $\cup_i P_i$ is fixed.
 We then enumerate all those cells in the arrangement and try to find the optimal center in each cell.
 Fix a cell $C$.
-For any point set $P_i$, we know which point is the furthest one from points in $C_0$.
-Say it is $v_i=\arg\max_{v\in P_i}\|v-x\|$.
+For any point set $P_i$, we know which point is the furthest one and which point is the closest one from points in $C_0$.
+Say they are $v_i=\arg\max_{v\in P_i}\|v-x\|$ and $v'_i=\arg\min_{v\in P_i}\|v-x\|$.
 Hence, our problem can be formulated as the following optimization problem:

 The polynomial system has a constant number of variables and constraints, hence can be solved in constant time.
-More specifically, we can introduce a new variable $t$ and let $t=\frac{1}{N}\sum_i d_i$.
+More specifically, we can introduce a new variable $t$ and let $t=\frac{1}{N}\sum_i (d_i-d'_i)$.
 All polynomial constraints define a semi-algebraic set.
 By using constructive version of Tarski-Seidenberg theorem, we can project out all variables except $t$ and the resulting set is still a semi-algebraic set (which would be a finite collection of points and intervals in $\R^1$) (See e.g.,\cite{basu2011algorithms}).

-For the minimum spherical shell problem, our goal is to find the center point $c$ such that $\E[\max_{v\in P} \| v-c \|-\min_{v\in P} \| v-c \|]$ is minimized.
-We can use the same linearization method and obtain a coreset of constant size.
-The optimal solution for the coreset can be found by solving a similar polynomial system of constant size.
-The details are exactly the same and we omit them.

 \item (Minimum enclosing cylinder, Minimum cylindrical shell) Let $\calP$ be a set of stochastic points in the existential uncertainty model under the $\beta$-assumption.
 Let $\dist(\ell,v)$ denote the distance between a point $v\in \R^d$ and a line $\ell\subset \R^d$.
 The goal for the minimum enclosing cylinder problem is to find a line $\ell$ such that $\E[\max_{v\in \calP}\dist(\ell,v)]$ is minimized, while that for the minimum cylindrical shell problem is to minimize $\E[\max_{v\in \calP}\dist(\ell,v)-\min_{v\in \calP}\dist(\ell,v)]$.
 The algorithms for both problems are almost the same and we only sketch the one for the minimum enclosing cylinder problem.